awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-create-wizard.md

 ## Configuration Presets<a name="environments-create-wizard-presets"></a>

-Elastic Beanstalk provides configuration presets for low\-cost development and high\-availability use cases\.
+Elastic Beanstalk provides several configuration presets for different use cases\.
 Each preset includes recommended values for several [configuration options](command-options.md)\.

 ![\[Configuration presets in the configuration page of the Create New Environment wizard\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/wizard-presets.png)

-The **High availability** preset includes a load balancer; the **Low cost** preset does not\.
-Choose this option if you want a load\-balanced environment that can run multiple instances for high availability and scale in response to load\.
+The **High availability** presets include a load balancer, and are recommended for production environments\.
+Choose them if you want an environment that can run multiple instances for high availability and scale in response to load\.
+The **Single instance** presets are primarily recommended for development\.
+Two of the presets enable Spot Fleet requests\.
+For details about Elastic Beanstalk capacity configuration, see [Auto Scaling Group](using-features.managing.as.md)\.

-The third preset, **Custom configuration**, removes all recommended values except role settings and uses the API defaults\.
+The last preset, **Custom configuration**, removes all recommended values except role settings and uses the API defaults\.
 Choose this option if you are deploying a source bundle with [configuration files](ebextensions.md) that set configuration options\. **Custom configuration** is also selected automatically if you modify either the **Low cost** or **High availability** configuration presets\.

 ## Customize Your Configuration<a name="environments-create-wizard-customize"></a>